SFPC/codesocieties-winter-19/_posts/2019-1-25-cybernetics-of-sex.md

 - [VNS Matrix](https://vnsmatrix.net/about/), a cyberfeminist art collective from Adelaide Australia
 - [Common Cyborg](https://granta.com/common-cyborg/) by Jillian Weise that criticizes Donna Haraway's famed _Cyborg Manifesto_ for the erasure of disabled people.

-Melanie put forward the example of sex work as a culmination of what we had been discussing in class so far, pointing to the further marginalization of sex workers through the closing of online platforms like Backpages with the passing of SESTA/FOSTA.
+Melanie put forward the example of sex work as one culmination of the topics we had been discussing in class so far such as technology, sex, feminisms, race, gender, class, & capitalism, pointing to the further marginalization of sex workers and gentrification of the internet through the closing of online platforms like Backpage.com with the passing of SESTA/FOSTA.
 We also discussed [Misogynoir](https://www.google.com/search?q=misogynoir&oq=misogynoir&aqs=chrome..69i57j0l5.2511j1j4&sourceid=chrome&ie=UTF-8) as a concept grounded in intersectionality.

 !["FlucT performing"](assets/FlucT.jpeg)
 ###### Choreography of Culture